fromjyce/AeroSense/README.md

 # **AeroSense: AI-Driven Air Quality Prediction and Forecasting**

-The **AeroSense** web application is an advanced tool designed for real-time prediction, monitoring, and simulation of the Air Quality Index (AQI) across major cities and stations in India.
+The **AeroSense** web application is an advanced tool designed for real-time prediction, monitoring of the Air Quality Index (AQI) across major cities and stations in India.
 Utilizing cutting-edge machine learning models, deep learning techniques, and time-series forecasting, AeroSense offers users comprehensive insights into current and future air quality, empowering individuals and policymakers to make data-driven decisions regarding environmental health.

 ## **Key Features**